 My goals are simplicity and good design, which is a surprisingly unique combination of goals when making rockets.
 I was looking online for instructions to build simple water-bottle rockets, but the designs were pathetic as the rocket would just flip around randomly both on the way up and down (even in the videos that they themselves provide).
 I was also unhappy with the lack of important details (for example, how does "wine cork" help me when I'm ordering supplies if I do not know what type?).

 There were some very cool ideas with great instructions online, but they were sometimes very complicated.
 Yes, a parachute that deploys at the top is cool, but my simple and good design does not require a soft landing and, unlike a parachute, won't easily get stuck in trees.
-I wouldn't mind one day playing around with putting accelerometers, altimeters, cameras, barometers, etc. on a rocket, but this takes too much time and electronics for now.
+I wouldn't mind one day playing around with putting accelerometers, altimeters, cameras, barometers, multiple stages, etc. on a rocket, but this takes too much time and money for now.
 This idea for a launch mechanism is great, but the complicated mechanism is not something that students would have at home and does not help demonstrate the ideas of good rocket design.
 The design I ended up with (using corks) will not achieve such heights, but it is simple!
 Now, if you want very simple, you can always just buy a little toy!

 What you need...